If you’re looking for interesting places to visit in Dublin, Croke Park is a good place to start.

 3. Big games and bigger gigs

-Croke Park has since evolved into an elite sports stadium and its capacity has swelled to 82,000, making it the third-largest stadium in Europe.
+Croke Park has since evolved into an elite sports stadium, and its capacity has swelled to 82,000, making it the fourth-largest stadium in Europe.
 It continues to be used predominantly by the GAA and hosts the annual All-Ireland finals in Gaelic football and hurling.

 What to do at Croke Park